-Tackling child sexual exploitation is a top priority for the Wirral Safeguarding Children Board and the partnership.
+Tackling child exploitation is a top priority for the Wirral Safeguarding Children Partnership.

 A number of high profile cases have highlighted the need for vigilance from all of us, and not just those in statutory safeguarding services.
-We all need to be more aware of the signs of child sexual exploitation (CSE) and identify children and young people who are at risk.
+We all need to be more aware of the signs of child exploitation (CE) and identify children and young people who are at risk.

-The Merseyside safeguarding children boards in partnership with Merseyside Police have developed a website dedicated to raising awareness of child sexual exploitation.
-The www.listentomystory.co.uk website is a ‘one stop shop’ for information and advice about Child Sexual Exploitation whether you are a professional, child or young person, parent or carer, or a member of the public.
+The Merseyside safeguarding children partnerships and Merseyside Police have developed a website dedicated to raising awareness of child exploitation.
+The www.listentomystory.co.uk website is a ‘one stop shop’ for information and advice about CE whether you are a professional, child or young person, parent or carer, or a member of the public.

 Who to Contact